 Ease of Setup

 The Cameleon took just over 14 minutes to assemble from unpacking the box to ready to stroll.
 The documentation that comes with it is poor and made up of illustrations that are difficult to follow and no words to help explain them.
-It isn't the worst thing to put together, but we are grateful it is a project that only needs to happen once.

 — Juliet Spurrier, MD & BabyGearLab Team